-The Siem Reap temples of Angkor should be on any aspiring traveller’s bucket list.
+The temples of Siem Reap, in Angkor, should be on any aspiring traveller’s bucket list.
 One of the World’s greatest historical sites and the subject of films and fiction for decades, there’s a magical element to Angkor that captures the imagination and plunges you head first into an ancient world and lost civilisation.
-Head to Cambodia, head to the temples.
 Here’s a comprehensive guide to make sure you experience them to the fullest!

 The awe-inspiring ancient city of Angkor is located in Siem Reap Province, near modern day Siem Reap- just north of the Tonle Sap Great Lake.

 Between the 9th and 15th centuries Angkor was the largest city in the world and capital of the Khmer Empire.
 It was home to approximately 1,000,000 people in its heyday and stretches over 400 square kilometres, encompassing over 1000 temples.

 The majesty of this UNESCO World Heritage Site is a direct result of an epic game of kingly one-upmanship.

 Effectively, successive Khmer rulers fought to outdo their predecessors, designing and constructing continually greater temples and venues in their bid to dominate the landscape and stamp their claim on history.